What is the Ice Age Trail?

 Yes, a variety of detailed maps are available from the Ice Age Trail Alliance, the nonprofit, volunteer organization that conserves, creates, maintains, and promotes the Trail.
 They maintain an interactive Hiker Resource Map as well as offer a printed Atlas and Guidebook.

 What uses are allowed?

 The Ice Age Trail is built primarily for hiking, with some segments being suitable for cross country skiing.
 Portions of the trail that follow state-owned rail/trails are governed by the rules for use of those trails.
-For example, where the Ice Age NST follows the Sugar River State Trail, the permitted uses are hiking, bicycling, cross country skiing, and snowmobiling.
+For example, where the Ice Age NST follows the Sugar River State Trail, the permitted uses are hiking, bicycling, and cross country skiing.
 ATV's or other motorized-wheeled vehicles are not permitted on any segment of the Ice Age NST.